 There are a number of reasons why people use different Modes of Transport to get to work including:

 - The availability of affordable and effective public transport options between place of residence and place of work;

 - The number of motor vehicles available within a household; and

 - The travel distance to work, which for example, can allow people to walk or bicycle to their place of employment.

 Method of Travel to Work data should be viewed in conjunction with resident place of work for a clearer picture of where working residents are employed.

 Australian Bureau of Statistics (ABS) – Census 2011 (experimental imputed) & 2016 – by place of work

 |Gladstone Regional Council area||2016||2011||Change|

-- A larger percentage of resident workers (Financial and Insurance Services) travelled to work by Car, as driver (74.5% compared to 52.4%)
+- A larger percentage of resident workers who travelled by car, as driver (74.5% compared to 52.4%)

-- A smaller percentage of resident workers (Financial and Insurance Services) travelled to work by Train (0.0% compared to 11.9%)
+- A smaller percentage of resident workers who travelled by bus (1.6% compared to 8.1%)

-- A smaller percentage of resident workers (Financial and Insurance Services) travelled to work by Bus (1.6% compared to 8.1%)
+- A larger percentage of resident workers who did not go to work (10.6% compared to 7.9%)

 The largest changes in the method of travel to work of the Financial and Insurance Services resident workers in Gladstone Regional Council area between 2011 and 2016 were: